archaic-archea/syscon-rs/README.md

 # Syscon-rs
-A basic syscon-poweroff and syscon-reboot driver Relies on `log` and `fdt` crates
+A basic syscon-poweroff and syscon-reboot driver.
+Relies on `log` and `fdt` crates.

 # Usage
 ```